rjudy1/Code-Golf/AdventOfCode2017/README.md

 3. use incrementing spiral and sum of existing neighbors spiral to find distance to value and value > input (did this by hand and then wrote code)
 4. validate duplicate words/anagrams in passphrase
 5. instruction jump counter with incrementing instructions (manual solution, kind of lame)
-6. find memory reallocation loop (wasted a full minute with an off by one error)
+6. find memory reallocation loop (wasted a full minute with an off by one error) with brent's tortoise hare
-7.
+7. find the base tower and the one that needs changed for balance (paused between to take an interview lol)
+8. \*CPU instructions\*, find max register
+9.